-1377:94 School Board Executive Secretary
+1377:20 School Board Executive Secretary

 The School Board executive secretary is the principal or head teacher of the school.
-The main functions are to prepare board agendas in consultation with the board chair for board meetings, prepare minutes for all board meetings, and to oversee the implementation of all voted board actions.
+The main functions are to prepare board agendas in consultation with the board chair for board meetings, prepare minutes for all board meetings, submit board minutes to the conference office of education, and to oversee the implementation of all voted board actions.